phantomdiorama/shed/README.md

 ## faq

 **Why not plaintext:** I like being able to easily style the output with css.
-And sometimes I want the images.
 That said, readability-cli can grab just the page text if you want.

 **Couldn’t this just be a gist:** Yes.
 Yes it could.